 A common table expression (CTE) is a named temporary result set that exists within the scope of a single statement and that can be referred to later within that statement, possibly multiple times.
 The following discussion describes how to write statements that use CTEs.

-For information about CTE optimization, see Section 22.214.171.124, “Optimizing Derived Tables, View References, and Common Table Expressions”.
+For information about CTE optimization, see Section 184.108.40.206, “Optimizing Derived Tables, View References, and Common Table Expressions with Merging or Materialization”.

 To specify common table expressions, use a

-subquery that produces a result set and a name associated with
+that produces a result set, and associates a name with the

 cte2 in the

 WITH cte1 AS (SELECT a, b FROM table1), cte2 AS (SELECT c, d FROM table2) SELECT b, d FROM cte1 JOIN cte2 WHERE cte1.a = cte2.c;